ai-library-examples/aix4industries/_sources/books/prerequisites.md

 ### Install Python
 Following are few popular approaches to install python.
 You can use one of these approaches to install Python.

-- Download and install the python binaries from [this link](https://www.python.org/downloads/release/python-31011/).
+- Download and install the python binaries from <a href="https://www.python.org/downloads/release/python-31011/" target="_blank">this link</a>.
-- If you need to maintain multiple python versions, use [pyenv](https://github.com/pyenv/pyenv#install-additional-python-versions).
+- If you need to maintain multiple python versions, use <a href="https://github.com/pyenv/pyenv#install-additional-python-versions" target="_blank">pyenv</a>.
 - Use [Conda](prereq:references:install_conda).

 Type the below command in Terminal to verify Python installation.